-First drive: 2022 Honda Civic upgrades simple transportation
+First drive: 2022 Honda Civic expands on winning compact car formula

 The 2022 Civic marks the arrival of the 11th generation of the compact car and its formula remains refreshingly familiar.
 There’s a reason the Civic name is ubiquitous; as far as affordable, reliable transportation is concerned it (along with the Toyota Corolla) is the go-to vehicle for many folks.
 And the new one continues that tradition, but comes with enough change that new life has still been injected into it.

 The Civic’s down to four trim levels (LX, Sport, EX, and Touring) after eliminating the EX-L trim.
-The coupe and Civic Hybrid will also not be returning.
-Honda thinks that those wanting a hybrid in this class will still be served the Insight.
+The coupe will also not be returning.
 That leaves the sedan, which will arrive first, followed by the hatchback, and eventually the sportier Si and performance-oriented Type R model down the line.

 Power isn’t everything